montagejs/montagejs.org/docs/hello-montagejs.md

     $ minit create:component -n converter
     ```

-    This places a new component, converter.reel, in the ui directory of your project.
+    This places a new component, converter.mod, in the ui directory of your project.
 To incorporate this component in your application, you need to declare it in the Main component.

-2. In your project folder, open ui/main.reel/main.html.
+2. In your project folder, open ui/main.mod/main.html.

 3. Between the `<body>` tags, before `<div data-montage-id="montageVersion"></div>`, add the following markup: